openswoop/SwiftyGPT3/README.md

 # SwiftyGPT3

-A simple Swift package to use with OpenAI's GPT-3 API.
+A simple Swift package which acts as an OpenAI client for GPT-3. **Supports GPT-3 Codex!**

 ## Requirements
 - iOS 10.0 or later